Basis of Presentation and Significant Accounting Policies

 Major Customers and Concentration of Credit Risk

 The majority of the Company’s business from inception through the first quarter of 2017 was conducted with major and independent oil and natural gas companies in Argentina.
-For the nine months ending September 30, 2018, 79% or $40.2 million and 21% or $10.7 million of our revenue is from the U.S. and Argentina, respectively.
+For the twelve months ending December 31, 2018, 78% or $40.7 million and 22% or $11.4 million of our revenue is from the U.S. and Argentina, respectively.
 The Company evaluates the financial strength of its customers and provides allowances for probable credit losses when deemed necessary.
 The Company has historically derived a large amount of revenue from a small number of national and independent oil and natural gas companies.
-At September 30, 2018, the Company had a concentration of receivables with two customers.
+At December 31, 2018, the Company had a concentration of receivables with two customers.

-For the nine months ended September 30, 2018 and 2017, two major customers accounted for approximately 95% and 99% of our services revenue, respectively.
-For the year ended December 31, 2017, two major customers represented 74% of our services revenue.
-Our accounts receivable at September 30, 2018 and 2017 were concentrated with two major customers representing 98% and 100%, respectively.
-The Company does not expect to generate any material revenue from these customers following the third quarter of 2018.
+For the twelve months ended December 31, 2018 and 2017, two major customers accounted for approximately 97% and 74% of our services revenue, respectively.
+Our accounts receivable at December 31, 2018 and 2017 were concentrated with two major customers representing 88% and 78%, respectively.
+The Company did not generate any material revenue from these customers following the third quarter of 2018.

 Deferred income taxes are determined using the asset and liability method in accordance with ASC Topic 740.
 Deferred tax assets and liabilities are recognized for the future tax consequences attributable to differences between the financial statement carrying amounts of existing assets and liabilities and their respective tax bases.
 Deferred income taxes are measured using enacted tax rates expected to apply to taxable income in years in which such temporary differences are expected to be recovered or settled.
 The effect of a change in tax rates on deferred income taxes is recognized in the consolidated statement of operations of the period that includes the enactment date.
 In addition, a valuation allowance is established to reduce any deferred tax asset for which it is determined that it is more likely than not that some portion of the deferred tax asset will not be realized.

-The Company is subject to U.S. federal and foreign income taxes along with state corporate income taxes in Texas and Oklahoma.
-The Company can and does pay taxes as some taxes are based on revenues or other basis other than net income.
+The Company is subject to U.S. federal and foreign income taxes along with state income and franchise taxes in Texas and Oklahoma.
 When tax returns are filed, it is highly certain that some positions taken would be sustained upon examination by the taxing authorities, while others are subject to uncertainty about the merits of the position taken or the amount of the position that would be ultimately sustained.
 The benefit of a tax position is recognized in the financial statements in the period during which, based on all available evidence, management believes it is more likely than not that the position will be sustained upon examination, including the resolution of appeals or litigation processes, if any.
 Tax positions taken are not offset or aggregated with other positions.
 Tax positions that meet the more-likely-than-not recognition threshold are measured as the largest amount of tax benefit that is more than 50% likely of being realized upon settlement with the applicable taxing authority.
 The portion of the benefits associated with tax positions taken that exceeds the amount measured as described above is reflected as a liability for unrecognized tax benefits in the accompanying consolidated balance sheets along with any associated interest and penalties that would be payable to the taxing authorities upon examination.
-At September 30, 2018, there are no recorded liabilities associated with our U.S. federal or foreign income taxes.
-Additionally, at September 30, 2018, a full valuation allowance has been established reducing any deferred tax asset as it was determined that it is more likely than not that the deferred tax asset will not be realized.

 Recently Issued and Adopted Accounting Guidance